Biochar application to soils

 The required primary data for GHG reduction calculations from projects are presented in Table 2.
 These data shall be provided for each production batch and made publicly available.

 Table 2 Summary of primary data needed from projects and their source for initial project certification and validation.
-Asterisks (*) indicate which data are required to be monitored and updated during verification (see Monitoring Plan section).
+All primary data sources listed here are required to be monitored and updated during verification (see Monitoring Plan section).

 Parameter